SebastianCerquera/statistics-and-performance-testing/performance_guru.md

 - Use a frequentist approach.

-- Throughput probability mass function is known when the system under test uses a thread per task.
+- The probability mass function of the system's throughput can be determined when each request is assigned a separate thread.

 - Use Markdown.

 - Do not give warnings or notes; only output the requested sections.